How can I stop unwanted or nuisance phone calls?

 To see the caller’s number your phone needs to be able to display numbers.

 Good to knowCaller display is included in your calls package at no extra cost.

 Last caller barring

 If you’re getting frequent unwanted calls from the same number, you can block the number so they can’t bother you again.
-You can have up to 10 numbers blocked at a time.

 To use last caller barring, you need to add it as one of your phone extras for just £1 a month.